AHC51920

 The payment plan option consists of establishing a direct debit for payments deducted weekly, fortnightly, monthly or quarterly from your nominated bank account or credit card, across the duration of your enrolment.
 There is a $13.64 establishment fee and an administration charge (Amex, Debt Collection: 5.5% or Direct Debit: 4.5%) on all payment plans.
 The establishment fee is paid in your first instalment and the administration fee becomes part of your scheduled deduction.
 Payment plans are administered by DebitSuccess – www.debitsuccess.com.au

 Individual students can pay up to $1,500 of their course fee up-front.
-An employer or organisation can pay up to 100% of a learners course fee up-front if they are an employee or member of the organisation.
-Vet Student Loan students may make upfront payments prior to the census date for that unit.
+An employer or organisation can pay up to 100% of a student's course fee up-front if they are an employee or member of the organisation.

 • Delivery

-Your assessment tasks are designed for you to apply your learning to your own farm.
-In many cases, you produce a valuable resource for ongoing use in your own business - such as an e-Farm Plan which is easily updated or business, cropping or livestock plans.
+Your assessment tasks are designed to help you apply your learning directly to your own farm.
+Often, you will create valuable resources for ongoing use in your business, such as an e-Farm Plan that can be easily updated, or business, cropping, or livestock plans.

 Past students have found that they continue to use and adapt these plans well after they have completed their qualification.